autowarefoundation/autoware/planning/behavior_path_lane_change_module/README.md

 ## Lane Change Requirement

+- As the prerequisite, the type of lane boundary in the HD map has to be one of the following:
+  - Dashed lane marking: Lane changes are permitted in both directions.
+  - Dashed marking on the left and solid on the right: Lane changes are allowed from left to right.
+  - Dashed marking on the right and solid on the left: Lane changes are allowed from right to left.
+  - `allow_lane_change` tags is set as `true`
 - During lane change request condition
   - The ego-vehicle isn’t on a `preferred_lane`.
   - There is neither intersection nor crosswalk on the path of the lane change